 In the course of W1 and WP2, the project identified the following lessons:

-Never underestimate the importance of cleaning up and checking data in advance
+Never underestimate the importance of cleaning up and checking data in advance:

 Several approaches to loading data were tried, from on-the-fly to pre-preparing, and instituted automatic and visual tests of the data to ensure the project was always lining up the various data sources correctly.

-Having infrastructure as code allows the main production service to run uninterrupted
+Having infrastructure as code allows the main production service to run uninterrupted:

 Having code to easily instantiate infrastructure is very useful to the efficient management of environments to ensure the project could bring the algorithm into productive use.
 The Terraform software tool was used which makes spinning up (and down) environments very easy and repeatable.
 Being able to spin up new environments allowed the project to test new features in development environments while allowing the main production to keep on running uninterrupted.

-Using Microservices to “start simple and iterate” accelerates development
+Using Microservices to “start simple and iterate” accelerates development:

 Using a microservice architecture allowed the project to upgrade individual components as we see benefit in improving them, independently of changing other components’ behaviour.
 This has been very useful when building out the prototype service, as it has allowed the project team to start with a simple architecture - even a trivial forecast model - and iteratively improve the functionality in the components.
-For example, first starting out with one PV provider of data has allowed the project to get a prototype working, and in WP3 we will expand to onboard an additional PV provider.
+For example, first starting out with one PV provider of data has allowed the project to get a prototype working, and in WP3 we will expand onboard an additional PV provider.

-Data processing may take longer than expected
+Data processing may take longer than expected:

 While it was initially planned to extend our dataset back to 2016 for all data sources during WP2, it turned out that data processing takes much longer than expected.
 This does not have a direct impact on project deliverables but is something to consider in further ML research.

-Data validation is important
+Data validation is important:

 For both ML training and inference, using clear and simple data validation builds trust in the data.
 This helps build a reliable production system and keeps software bugs at a minimum.

-Engaging specialist UX/UI skills is important
+Engaging specialist UX/UI skills is important:

 By acknowledging that UX and UI design is a specialised area and incorporating those skills, a UI has been developed which will be easier to use and convey information effectively.
 This will be validated over WP3 through working with the end users.

-Building our own hardware demonstrates value for money but may pose other challenges for a small team
+Building our own hardware demonstrates value for money but may pose other challenges for a small team:

-Two computers have been built during the project with a total of six GPUs and it is estimated that using on-premises hardware instead of the cloud for data-heavy & GPU heavy machine learning R&D can significantly reduce the direct costs.
+Two computers have been built during the project with a total of sixGPUs and it is estimated that using on-premises hardware instead of the cloud for data-heavy & GPU heavy machine learning R&D can significantly reduce the direct costs.
 However, the time it would require for a small team to put together all the components is significant (approx. 25 days for one person in total).
 While the total costs would still be lower, appropriate resource planning should be considered if planning hardware upgrades in the future.

 In the course of WP3 and WP1 (extension), the project identified the following lessons:

-Merging the code right away when performing frontend testing is of upmost importance
+Merging the code right away when performing frontend testing is of upmost importance:

-Large Machine Learning models are harder to productionise
+Large Machine Learning models are harder to productionise:

 Large Machine Learning models proved to be difficult to productionise and the size of the model makes it difficult to use.
-Going forward we need to investigate further how to deploy large models.
+Going forward, we need to investigate further how to deploy large models.

-Machine Learning training always takes longer than expected
+Machine Learning training always takes longer than expected:

 Even with an already made model, making datapipes to work correctly takes time.
 It is important to always have enough time allocated when planning ML training activities.

-Security and authentication is hard
+Security and authentication is hard:

-Ensuring the robust authentication/security measures are in place is harder than we envisaged.
+Ensuring robust authentication/security measures are in place is harder than we envisaged.
 It may be easier to implement packages already built or contract third party providers to support the process.

-PVLive estimate of National Solar generation does not equal the sum of PV Live’s GSP generation estimate.
+Separate National Forecast Model: PVLive estimate of National Solar generation does not equal the sum of PV Live’s GSP generation estimate.
 This motivates us to build a separate National forecast, compared to adding up our GSP forecast.

-Investment is needed to take open-source contributions to the next level
+Investment is needed to take open-source contributions to the next level:

 Time and resources are needed to engage with open-source contributors and develop an active community.
 We may want to consider hiring an additional resource to support this activity.

-Further lessons from WPS (extension) were as follows:
+Lessons from WPS (extension) were as follows:

-Expensive cloud machines storage disk left idle
+Expensive cloud machines storage disk left idle:

-We use some GCP/AWS machines for R&D and we often pause the machine when they are not in immediate use.
+We use some GCP/AWS machines for R&D, and we often pause the machine when they are not in immediate use.
 This is because some GPU machines can cost significant amounts per hour.
 It was discovered that costs still accrue for the disk (storage) of the paused machines.
 Balancing the pausing of the machines with the ability to start them up quickly versus starting a cloud machine from scratch each time has no golden rule, but it is useful to be aware of.

-Challenging to maintain active communication with National Grid ESO
+Challenging to maintain active communication with NESO:

-Reproducibility on cloud vs local servers
+Reproducibility on cloud vs local servers:

 When results differ between the cloud and local services, it can be tricky to determine the cause.
 Verbose logging, saving intermediate data, and maintaining consistent package versions and setup on both machines helped.
 One particular bug involved results differing when multiple CPUs were used locally, but only one CPU was used in the cloud.

-Protection of production data
+Protection of production data:

 Two environments in the cloud, “development” and “production,” are maintained to protect the “production” data.
-This setup allowed developers to access the “development” environment, where changes do not affect the live service.
+This setup allows developers to access the “development” environment, where changes do not affect the live service.
 Although maintaining two environments increases costs, it is considered worthwhile.

-Probabilistic forecasts
+Probabilistic forecasts:

 Some unreleased open-source packages were used to implement one of the probabilistic forecasts.
 The advantage of using this code before its release is noted, but it also means more thorough checks for bugs are required, which can take more time.